2i2c-org/docs/index.md

 :::{seealso}
 Here are a few other locations with relevant information about 2i2c's services.

-- [`team-compass.2i2c.org/managed-hubs/index`](https://team-compass.2i2c.org/en/latest/projects/managed-hubs/index.html): Documentation about {term}`Service Team` processes that are primarily relevant to 2i2c team members.
+- [`team-compass.2i2c.org/managed-hubs/index`](https://team-compass.2i2c.org/en/latest/projects/managed-hubs/index.html): Documentation about {team}`Service Team` processes that are primarily relevant to 2i2c team members.
 We put this documentation here to prevent [`docs.2i2c.org`](https://docs.2i2c.org) from getting too cluttered.
-- [`infrastructure.2i2c.org`](https://infrastructure.2i2c.org): Our {term}`Cloud Engineering Team` and cloud infrastructure documentation.
+- [`infrastructure.2i2c.org`](https://infrastructure.2i2c.org): Our {team}`Cloud Engineering Team` and cloud infrastructure documentation.
 :::

 This documentation is structured into sections that are meant for various **roles and personas**.